-Variable expenses – Those that do vary according to conditions, such as number of sales; for example, if you are an ecommerce store, your postage costs will increase with increased sales.
+Variable expenses - Those that do vary according to conditions, such as the number of sales; for example, if you are an eCommerce store, your postage costs will increase with increased sales.

 Accrued expenses - Single expenses that are reported for accounting purposes but have not yet been paid.